mrdwab/cases-and-stories/README.md

 ------------------

-This repo includes the files used to generate ***Cases and Stories*** as a demonstration of what can be achieved with LaTeX and Pandoc.
+This repo includes the files used to generate ***Cases and Stories*** as a demonstration of what can be achieved with markdown, LaTeX and Pandoc.
 The file `compileme.sh` is a Linux bash script with the Pandoc command-line arguments.

 ![Front cover of "Cases and Stories"](https://raw.github.com/mrdwab/cases-and-stories/master/CaseAndStories.jpg "Front cover of 'Cases and Stories'")